List of four text strings on paper

 end procedure;

 Step number two is to translate the index argument to an index that conforms to the list’s range.
-Python’s list.insert() implementation allows out of bounds indexes, and our VHDL list will allow it too.
+Python’s list.insert() implementation allows out-of-bounds indexes, and our VHDL list will allow it too.
 If the user references a too high or low index, it will default to the highest index, or element 0.
 Also, we use the modulo operator to translate any in-bounds negative indexes to a positive array position.

 In step number three, we walk the list to find the node to insert after.
 As always, with linked lists, we must explicitly handle the particular case of inserting at the root.